VPN servers – who has the most?

 • Router support only under PPTP and OpenVPN

-Though its server count and range falls short of both CyberGhost and Private Internet Access, that doesn’t mean that PureVPN doesn’t have anything special to offer.
+Though its server count and range fall short of both CyberGhost and Private Internet Access, that doesn’t mean that PureVPN doesn’t have anything special to offer.
 Indeed, if you’re looking to get the most private VPN, then this may be the ideal choice for you.

 So what makes this service so good for privacy?
-Well, like many other providers, it has is a no-logs VPN, but unlike most of the others, it actually submits itself to a third-party audit in order to confirm that it is genuinely not keeping any logs.
+Well, like many other providers, it has a no-logs VPN, but unlike most of the others, it actually submits itself to a third-party audit in order to confirm that it is genuinely not keeping any logs.

 If you want to test it out, PureVPN also has a trial plan that lets you use all of its services for a week for just $0.99 USD.
 It’s a pity that this isn’t a free trial (as it once was) but you’re still paying next to nothing for a chance to test out the full service.